 +351 249 539 600 | info@fatima.pt | Website

-The Big Holm Oak is a replacement for the tree where the three Shepard children awaited the apparitions of Mary.
-Over-enthusiastic relic hunters destroyed the original.
-Its original location lies within the Chapel of the Apparitions.
-The Monument to the Sacred Heart of Jesus stands atop a pillar in the centre of the square.
-It is built on the location of a sacred natural spring.
-At the entrance to the sanctuary, there's an enclosure containing a segment of the Berlin Wall.
-It was brought to Fátima in 1994 to mark the connection between the visions and the fall of Communism.
-The large circular building opposite the sanctuary is the Paul VI Pastoral Centre, a complex dedicated to the study and contemplation of the message of Fátima.
+The Big Holm Oak stands as a replacement for the tree where the three shepherd children awaited the apparitions of Mary, after the original was destroyed by over-enthusiastic relic hunters.
+Its original location is within the Chapel of the Apparitions.
+The Monument to the Sacred Heart of Jesus, positioned atop a pillar in the square's centre, is built on the site of a sacred natural spring.
+Nearby, at the sanctuary's entrance, an enclosure houses a segment of the Berlin Wall, brought to Fátima in 1994 to symbolise the connection between the visions and the fall of Communism.
+Across from the sanctuary lies the Paul VI Pastoral Centre, a large circular building dedicated to the study and contemplation of the message of Fátima.

-Close by is the Sacred Way which marks the route the young shepherds would have taken from their homes in Aljustrel.
-Along the way, 15 small chapels and shrines mark the points of particular interest, such as the The Well of Arneiro once in the garden of Lucia's house and the site of a second apparition.
-The Valinhos monument is where the fourth manifestation of Our Lady appeared.
+Adjacent to the sanctuary is the Sacred Way, tracing the route the young shepherds would have taken from their homes in Aljustrel.
+Along this path, 15 small chapels and shrines mark points of particular interest, including the Well of Arneiro, once in Lucia's garden and the site of a second apparition.
+The Valinhos monument commemorates the fourth manifestation of Our Lady.

 The Sacred Way - Fátima